 12.3 Control of land uses:

-12.3..1 All land use planning and building applications must be referred to the Overstrand Heritage and Aesthetics Committee for comment.
+12.3..1 All land use planning and building applications if applicable, be referred to the Overstrand Heritage and Aesthetics Committee for comment.

-12.3..2 Land uses which are not of an agricultural or rural nature (apart from the residential land uses permitted in terms of the zoning scheme) will be discouraged in the smallholding area.
+12.3..2 Land uses which are not of an agricultural or rural nature (apart from the land uses permitted in terms of the Land Use scheme) will be discouraged in the smallholding area.

 12.4 The location of new development: